 - a.
 Separate thermal blocks shall be assumed for interior and perimeter spaces.
 Interior spaces shall be those located greater than 15 ft from an exterior wall.
 Perimeter spaces shall be those located within 15 ft of an exterior wall. - b.
 Separate thermal blocks shall be assumed for spaces adjacent to glazed exterior walls; a separate zone shall be provided for each orientation, except that orientations that differ by less than 45° may be considered the same orientation.
 Each zone shall include all floor area that is 15 ft or less from a glazed perimeter wall, except that floor area within 15 ft of glazed perimeter walls having more than one orientation shall be divided proportionately between zones. - c.
 Separate thermal blocks shall be assumed for spaces having floors that are in contact with the ground or exposed to ambient conditions from zones that do not share these features. - d.
-Separate thermal blocks shall be assumed for spaces having exterior ceiling or roof assemblies from zones that do not share these features.

-Figure 2 shows the hierarchy of space functions and HVAC zones.
+Floors with identical thermal blocks can be grouped for modeling purposes. - e.
+Separate thermal blocks shall be assumed for spaces having exterior ceiling or roof assemblies from zones that do not share these features. - For example, residential spaces should be modeled using one thermal block per unit.
+Where units are thermally similar, dwelling units or hotel rooms may be combined.
+Corner units and units with roof or floor loads shall only be combined with units sharing these features. - f.
+Plenums are spaces typically located above the ceiling and/or below the floor above used to transfer air, where lighting fixtures, pipes, ducts and other building services are often located.
+Plenums are often used as part of a building's return air pathway.
+Because of the leakage through the ceiling (typically suspended with lay-in panels), the temperature of the plenum tracks the temperature of the space, except that it is generally warmer because of heat stratification and heat produced by lighting fixtures located at the ceiling or in the plenum. - It is generally recommended that plenums be modeled as separate thermal blocks, but at the modeler's discretion, they may be combined with conditioned space below for modeling simplicity.
+Figure 2 shows the hierarchy of spaces and HVAC zones.